petermikitsh/stencil-react/README.md

 Your output directory will contain:

-- A `package.json` file with main and module fields
+- A `package.json` file with `main`, `module`, and `types` fields
-- Your Stencil-wrapped React Components
+- A CommonJS Build of your React-wrapped Stencil components
+- An ES Module Build of your React-wrapped Stencil components
 - TypeScript bindings